What is Chutney?

 - Tomato Chutney - There are blended tomato chutneys and chunky-style tomato chutneys, but most contain tomatoes, chilies, and garlic.
 Serve this flavorful chutney with naan bread.

 Chutney vs Jam

 The main difference between chutneys and jam is that jam is sweet while chutney is savory.
-Chutneys can be made with sweet ingredients like fruits, but the added spices and vinegar turn the condiment into something spicy and fragrant.
+Chutneys can be made with sweet ingredients like fruits, but the fresh or dried spices and vinegar turn the condiment into something zingy and fragrant.
 Jams also often contain pectin which creates a thick texture.
 Chutneys contain no added pectin and can be chunky and full of pieces of dried fruit and raisins, or they can be blended until smooth.